BillOatmanWork/PMFileGenerator/README.md

 The index changed because this new srt fle only contains the lines that were muted.

-So if you use the new srt, the audio will be muted but you can at least see what they were saying minus the words you do not want to see.
+So if you use the new srt, the audio will be muted but you can at least see what they were saying minus the words you do not want to hear.

 The source is written for NET6, so even though the released binary is for Windows and a few other operating systems, binaries can be built from the source for other operating systems.